ipdk-io/networking-recipe/docs/clients/p4rt-ctl.rst

 tdi_pipeline_builder is an executable generated when P4 Control Plane is built.
 It is used to generate a protobuf-based bin file.
-This pb.bin contains information of bfrt-config, context and config which are extracted from sample.conf which is generated via the P4 compiler.
+This pb.bin contains information of tdi-config, context and config which are extracted from sample.conf which is generated via the P4 compiler.

 To generate pb.bin: